 Supplemental Figure Legends

 Figure S1.
-Fluorescence activated cell sorting of spermatogonial cells from pup testis leads to high enrichment of PLZF+ cells
+FACS of spermatogonial cells from pup testis leads to high enrichment of PLZF+ cells

-Representative dot plots of the sorting strategy for SCs enrichment.
-Gating based on SSC-A/FSC-A and FSC-H/FSC-A was performed to exclude cell debris and cell clumps.
-For PND8/15 testes, double negative selection was performed for MHCI-/αV-integrin-/dim cells, followed by selection of Thy1+ cells;
+Representative dot plots of the sorting strategy for spermatogonial cell enrichment.
+Gating based on side scatter/forward scatter (SSC-A/FSC-A) and forward scatter – height/ forward scatter – area (FSC-H/FSC-A) was performed to exclude cell debris and cell clumps.

 PLZF+ cells are enriched following FACS, illustrated by immunocytochemistry on unsorted and sorted cell samples.
 Immunocytochemistry of PND15 unsorted and sorted testis cell suspension was performed by fixating the cells on poly-L-lysine coated slides.
-Cells were stained with anti-PLZF antibody (S19 clone, Actif Motif) and VECTASHIELD (with DAPI) antifade mounting medium was used for mounting.
-All cells present in the field of view were visualized under the fluorescence microscope and counted in 10 different fields of view / slide.
-The number of PLZF+ and PLZF- cells from 10 different fields of view were averaged;
+Cells were stained with anti-PLZF antibody (S19 clone, Active Motif) and VECTASHIELD (with DAPI) antifade mounting medium was used for mounting.
+Cells were visualized under a fluorescence microscope and counted in 10 different fields of view / slide.
+The number of PLZF+ and PLZF- cells from 10 different fields of view was averaged;

-Heatmap of the expression profiles of selected marker genes for spermatogonial and somatic cell types.
-Key genes for stem cell potential, stem and progenitor spermatogonia, and somatic Leydig and Sertoli cells were chosen to assess the enrichment of spermatogonial cells in the sorted cell populations.
-Expression of genes is represented in Log2CPM counts.
+Heatmap of the expression profile of selected markers of spermatogonial and different testicular somatic cells extracted from the RNA-seq data on PND8, PND15 samples and on literature PND14 and PNW8 samples.
+Key genes for stem cell potential, stem and progenitor spermatogonia, and Leydig and Sertoli cells were chosen to assess the enrichment of spermatogonial cells in the sorted cell populations.
+Gene expression is represented in Log2CPM (counts per million).

 Figure S2.
 Omni-ATAC profiles of PND15 adult spermatogonial cell samples and their genomic distribution

-Omni-ATAC libraries fragment distribution represented for each sample from PND15 and adult spermatogonial samples;
+Genomic distribution of the 158, 978 Omni-ATAC regions identified;

-Genomic distribution of the 158, 978 OmniATAC regions identified.
+Dot plots of top enriched GO biological processes for regions with increased chromatin accessibility in adult spermatogonia, within gene bodies and around transcription starting sites (TSSs) of nearby genes (TSS +/- 1kb).
+The size of dots indicates the number of genes in the term and the color of each dot corresponds to the adjusted P value of the term’s enrichment.

 Figure S3.
 Representative examples from Categories 1-3 resulted from the overlap of chromatin accessibility, gene expression and histone profiling datasets

 (A-C) Genomic snapshots from the Integrative Genomics Viewer (IGV, Broad Institute) of exemplary genes from Category 1 (Gata2 and Pdpk1), Category 2 (Hmx1 and Fgf8) and Category 3 (Dap2ip) showing relative abundance of: transcripts from RNA-seq, chromatin accessibility from ATAC-seq and enrichment of 3 different histone marks (H3K27ac, H3K4me3 and H3K27me3) from ChIP-seq.
-Pup (PND15 ATAC-seq or PND14 RNA-seq samples) spermatogonia are represented in green and adult (PNW20 ATAC-seq samples or PNW8 RNA-seq and ChIP-seq samples) spermatogonia are represented in orange and overlayed in each of the IGV tracks.
+RNA-seq data corresponds to literature PND14 and adult (PNW8) spermatogonial cells and ATAC-seq data to PND15 and adult (PNW20) spermatogonial cells, respectively.

 Figure S4.
 DNAme profiles of spermatogonial cells do not show major changes over the period of testis postnatal maturation